 Expect this sour cream chicken enchilada recipe to feed 5 - 6 people.
 You'll get roughly 6 servings, but someone always ends up eating more.

 If you love enchiladas, I have a whole collection of fantastic enchilada recipes you'll love.
-My best are chicken enchilada casserole, America's test kitchen enchiladas, and my instant pot enchilada soup.
+My best are chicken enchilada casserole and America's test kitchen enchiladas.

 Sour Cream Chicken Enchiladas

 - ½ teaspoon kosher salt